Zbee/UserSystem/README.md

 ##Installation & Use

-After downloading the [archive file](https://github.com/Zbee/UserSystem/archive/master.zip) you can add the `/UserSystem/ ` and `/Example/` directories to your own site and the example site will work as soon as you update the information in `/UserSystem/config.php`.
+After downloading the [archive file](https://github.com/Zbee/UserSystem/archive/master.zip) you can add the `/UserSystem/ ` and `/Example/` directories to your own site and the example site will work as soon as you update the information in `/UserSystem/config.php` and run `/UserSystem/setup.php`.

-For more detailed information please see the [documentation](https://zbee.github.io/UserSystem/documentation).
+For more detailed information please see the [documentation](http://usersystem.rtfd.org).

 ##Features